narrative-io/narrative-jobs/content/en/process/dev-workstation-setup.md

 ## Common System Tools

+### Xcode

+The Apple development tools takes quite a while (1hr) to download and it will be required later in the installation, so make sure you start the download first, then continue the installation instructions while it is downloading.

+Go to the `Apple` in the menu bar and select `App Store...`.
+In the search field (upper left side) type `XCode` then click on the `GET` button for XCode (Developer Tools).

 ### Homebrew

 [Homebrew](https://brew.sh/) is the de-facto package manager for Mac OS X. Most other setup instructions